 Veeam has been the market leader in virtualization backups for over ten years.
 Many of the standard "must have" recovery features we expect in a backup solution were introduced or perfected by Veeam.
 They even include the ability to create a "lab" to validate recoverability of backups and to provide a method to test upgrades, updates, or application changes against actual copies of production machines.
 For all of the great features of Veeam's virtual backup tools there has always been a gap in the solution.
 I have yet to work at an organization that had achieved 100% virtualization.
 Having a solution that rocks for virtual environments is amazing but it's also frustrating to need to maintain a second system for bare metal machines.

 At Tech Field Day 13, Veeam demonstrated an agent based approach to fill this gap.
 With Veeam Agent for Linux and Veeam Agent for Windows, you can get the same management and recovery options you're accustomed to for VMs on physical machines.
-Not only is it designed to work on bare metal servers but also workstations and cloud instances can be protected.
+Not only is it designed to work on bare metal servers but workstations and cloud instances can also be protected.
 A struggle I experienced in my early days using public cloud was a lack of viable backup options.
 Most cloud workloads are ephemeral but there are some that need to be backed up so this would fit the bill.

 Veeam has provided a free Endpoint Backup program for years.
 In fact, it is their most popular free product.
 There are some key feature differences between the different license levels of the agent based solution.
 Clint Wyckoff (@ClintWyckoff) wrote a fantastic article here that can detail everything much better than I can.
-I will show their handy chart to list the differences.
+I will share their chart to list the differences.

 I've chosen to feature just one of the new products Veeam discussed during the Tech Field Day 13 presentation.
 There are many more management and recovery tools displayed in the session itself.
 You can watch the full video on the Tech Field Day site if you're interested in seeing everything they showed.
 As of this article the Veeam Agent for Windows product is in beta and can be downloaded at their site.
 I am currently running it and plan to write up those experiences as well for a future article.
 I've explored many of the recovery options and I am extremely impressed.